-During recent weeks, low dissolved oxygen levels have been observed in the lower Goulburn River (less than 1 mg/L), and levels are declining at some River Murray locations upstream of the border.
+During recent weeks, low or declining dissolved oxygen levels have been observed in the lower Goulburn River and at some River Murray locations upstream of the border.

 State agencies and the Murray-Darling Basin Authority will continue to monitor the situation.
 Further advice will be provided if water quality in the River Murray in South Australia is expected to be affected.